WeichengSun/ILSM/README.md

 library(ILSM)
 ## generate a random tripartite network
 set.seed(12)
-Net <- build_net(11,15,16,0.2)# This function creates a two-layered network with 11,15, 16 nodes in three groups and the connectivity is 0.2
+Net <- build_net(11,15,16,0.2)# This function creates a tripartite with 11,15, 16 nodes in three groups and the connectivity is 0.2

 ##Or use a pollinator-plant-herbivore network from Villa-Galaviz et. al. 2020.
 Journal of Animal Ecology.
 data(PPH_Coltparkmeadow)